bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 ### Uphold ethics and professionalism

 **Maintaining confidentiality and integrity:** Handle sensitive information with care and maintain the highest level of professionalism.
-Ensure that client data and intellectual property are protected and handled ethically.
+Make sure that client data and intellectual property are protected and handled ethically.

 **Committing to ethical standards:** Adhere to the highest ethical standards in every action and decision, building trust and credibility with clients.
 Be transparent, honest, and accountable in all your dealings, reinforcing the client’s confidence in your integrity.